KOIN: Television station

 KOIN-TV began broadcasting on October 15, 1953, as Portland's first VHF television station.
-It took on an affiliation with the CBS Television Network, to match the radio station (channel 6 has always been a primary CBS station, and as such, it is the only Portland TV station to never change its primary affiliation).
+It took on an affiliation with the CBS Television Network, to match the radio station (channel 6 has always been a primary CBS station, and as such, it is the only Portland TV station to retain its primary affiliation).
 At the time, it was jointly owned by Mount Hood Radio and Television Broadcasting Corporation; Newhouse Broadcasting Corporation (now Advance Publications), owner and publisher of The (Portland) Oregonian; local investors and Marshall Field's department stores.
 The station took its calls from KOIN radio (AM 970 and 101.1 FM), which was a joint venture of Mount Hood Broadcasting and Newhouse.
 Eventually, Marshall Field sold its stake to Newhouse.
 Lee Enterprises purchased KOIN-TV in April 1977 from the Mount Hood-Newhouse group.

 KOIN's first color television broadcast was made on August 14, 1954, only three days after then-NBC-affiliate KPTV (channel 12) had made Portland's first such broadcast.

+In the 1950s, KOIN ran a Sunday afternoon program, Report to the People, hosted by the governor of Oregon.

 On February 27, 1971, both transmitter towers used by KOIN-FM and KOIN-TV—the 1,000 ft main tower and the 700 ft auxiliary tower—collapsed during an ice and wind storm.
 The two KOIN (AM) towers, located on the same property, were not damaged.
 Nine days later, on March 9, 1971, KOIN-FM and KOIN-TV returned to the air when a temporary tower was erected on the site of the collapsed auxiliary tower.
-During those nine days off the air, CBS programming was provided to the Portland market (and, by extension, most of Oregon) by independent station KVDO-TV in Salem (Oregon Public Broadcasting later purchased KVDO and moved the station to Bend as KOAB-TV).
-In 1978, a production company, MIRA Mobile Television, was founded.
+During those nine days off the air, CBS programming was provided to the Portland market (and, by extension, most of Oregon) by independent station KVDO-TV in Salem.

 During the 1970s, KOIN still had a handful of locally produced programs on the air, including RFD 6, Hi!
 Neighbor, the cooking show KOIN Kitchen, and public affairs programs such as News Conference Six and Northwest Illustrated.
 In 1976, KOIN-TV became the second television station in the Portland market (after KPTV) to broadcast Portland Trail Blazers basketball games.
-Selected Blazers games aired on KOIN-TV until 1996, when the Blazers moved to KGW.
+Select Blazers games aired on KOIN-TV until 1996, when the Blazers moved to KGW.
 KOIN was the first flagship station of the Trail Blazers' radio network, beginning in the inaugural 1970–71 season, and ending when the station was sold shortly before the Trail Blazers won the 1976–77 NBA championship, which was broadcast on KOIN-TV via CBS' coverage (KOIN also broadcast all Blazers games that were aired through CBS Sports from 1973 to 1990).